mverboom/ud18/README.md

 A simple python3 script to dump the measured data of the Atorch ud18 USB meter to the screen or optionally to a log file for further processing.

+Thanks to Marco Sillano for all the protocol information (https://github.com/msillano)!

 ## Installation

 Mainly required is the python3 serial library